ciwin/LearningSpark-in-Python/README.md

 Chapter 2 and 3 done.
 Working on chapter 4 now.

-*Christoph Windheuser - April 14, 2022*
+*Christoph Windheuser - May 4, 2022*